-As well as hosting the largest market in the area, Stockton on Tees is home to several other smaller but equally fantastic markets.
+As well as hosting the largest market in the area, Stockton Market won the best 'large outdoor market' at the 2018 National Association of British Market Authorities awards.
+Also, Stockton-on-Tees is home to several other smaller but equally fantastic markets.
 These markets are held in both Billingham and Thornaby respectively.
-Further information regarding these markets as well as the days in which these market’s take place can be found in the section below.
+Further information regarding these markets as well as the days in which these markets take place can be found in the section below.

 This traditional market is held every Wednesday, Friday and Saturday.
 You can get one hour free parking in several Town Centre short stay car parks, or if you want to stay a little longer its £1 for three hours.